BCDShaw/notes/readme.md

 I am a 25 year old male living in BC, Canada.
 I hope to eventually take my electrician experience to get into Electrical Engineering and Embedded Programming.
 I have some personal projects I am interested in completeing that I hope will come together to create a sufficient protfolio when paired with some good networking.

 This repository is starting as a compilation of my notes on Introductory Java Programming.
-Uploading this to Github seemed to be a goodway to familiarize myself with Git and Github, as well as getting used to markdown and a bit of HTML.
+Uploading this to Github seemed to be a good way to familiarize myself with Git and Github, as well as getting used to markdown and a bit of HTML.
 As I continue studying this will ideally evolve into a compilation of all my knowledge on various subjects.

 My current interests, and bucketlist topics to study, include:
 - Java